AndersDJohnson/enzyme-adapter-configure/README.md

 # enzyme-adapter-configure

-Configures an enzyme adapter automatically based on your `package.json` by detecting a React version in dependencies in `package.json`, or optionally looking for a field `enzymeAdapter` specifying a module to use, e.g.:
+Configures an enzyme adapter automatically based on your `package.json` by detecting a React version in dependencies in `package.json`.

+Or optionally manually with a `package.json` field `enzymeAdapter` specifying a module to use, e.g.:

 ```json
 {